Avanade/Beef/samples/MyEf.Hr/docs/Employee-Terminate.md

 ## Data repository

-No additional data repository effort is required as the intent is to reuse what already exists; specifically the `Update` stored procedure that already exposes the termination related columns.
+No additional data repository effort is required as the intent is to reuse what already exists; specifically the `Employee` table already exposes the termination related columns.

 <br/>